CZ-NIC/knot/doc/man_keymgr.rst

 **ds** [*key_spec*...] [*hash_alg*...]
   Generate DS record for specified keys. *Key_spec* is like for **set**, if unspecified, all KSKs are used.
+  *Hash_alg* is either an algorithm name or an algorithm code.
 Use specified or all supported hash algorithms.

 **dnskey** [*key_spec*...]
   Generate DNSKEY record for specified keys. *Key_spec*